 If not managed properly, major industries have the potential to harm the environment.
 The Act contains requirements for works approvals and licences that apply to certain types of industries (known as ‘scheduled premises’), and Regulations specify which industries are defined as scheduled premises.

 These industries are subject to EPA’s works approval and licensing controls, and need EPA approval before new works or major alterations can begin.
-This ensures that works with the potential to affect the environment are properly assessed to ensure that environmental quality will be protected.
+This ensures that works with the potential to affect the environment are properly assessed to ensure environmental quality will be protected.
 EPA’s assessment encourages industry to use efficient industrial processes that minimise waste.

 Approved works must have an EPA licence before they can be operated.
 The licence is a legally binding document that includes key operating conditions and limits the discharge of wastes.
 It also requires regular reporting to EPA.